 They’re available in pretty much all sizes and styles to fit it with any type of decor.
 You can spend a much or as little as suits your pocketbook – of course I’m always on the lookout for a bargain. 😀

-I’ve been collecting lanterns ever since they hit the shelves of my favorite home decor stores and have accumulated quite a collection.
+I’ve been collecting lanterns ever since they hit the shelves of my favorite home decor stores and have accumulated quite a lantern collection.
 I never miss an opportunity to browse the lantern aisle – you never know what you might find!

 Let some of the ways that I’ve decorated with lanterns in my home inspire you in yours!

 Talk about versatility and using your imagination!
-Let’s start out with one of my most favorite and most popular diy projects – this easy hanging lantern display that I added above the sideboard on a long wall in my dining room.
+Let’s start out with one of my most favorite and most popular diy projects – this easy hanging lantern display that I added above the wooden sideboard on a long wall in my dining room.

 Don’t for one second think that placing a simple white candle in your lantern will be boring.
 When lit, the simple white battery operated candles in these lanterns give off a nice glow and give the whole room great ambiance at night.
 The candles even have a timer so that they automatically come on and turn off!

 When you dress up a lantern in other ways, a simple white candle is all you need!
 Something as simple as tying sprigs of greenery and pinecones to the top of the lantern with pretty ribbon dresses it right up.